-You’re welcome to bring non-alcoholic drinks with you on the river, but it must be secured somehow to either you or your tube.
+You’re welcome to bring 1 non-alcoholic drink container with you on the river, but it must be secured somehow to either you or your tube.
 Please either use a reusable water bottle, like our River Rat Nalgenes, or a water bottle strap to secure your disposable bottle to the tube.
 We offer both of these options in our gift shops as well.
 No cans, glass bottles, paper or Styrofoam cups will be allowed on the river.

 ITEMS WE DON’T RECOMMEND ON THE RIVER